Azure/AppService/_posts/2022-09-15-Configure automation for upgrade preferences in App Service Environment.md

 **Logic App ARM Parameters file.**

-This *echo* command will create for you parameters_scenario1.json file.
+The *echo* command will create a parameters_scenario1.json file for you.

 ```bash
 echo '{